What Is Medicare Supplement Insurance?

-If you want additional coverage to supplement your Medicare Part A (hospital care) and Medicare Part B (medical care) insurance, you can apply for a supplemental insurance policy from a private insurance company.
-Medicare Supplement (also called Medigap) plans may cover benefits such as copayments, coinsurance, and deductibles not covered by Original Medicare (Part A and Part B).
+If you want to supplement your Medicare Part A (hospital care) and Medicare Part B (medical care) coverage, you may be able to buy a supplemental insurance plan from a private insurance company.
+Medicare Supplement (also called Medigap) insurance plans may include basic benefits such as copayments, coinsurance, and deductibles not covered by Original Medicare (Part A and Part B).
 You will have to pay a monthly Medicare Supplement premium out-of-pocket in addition to your Medicare Part B premium.
-Medicare will not pay any of the costs of your Medicare Supplement plan.
+Medicare will not pay any of the costs of your Medicare Supplement insurance plan.

 Keep in mind that:

 - You typically need to pay your Medicare Part A or Part B deductible before Medicare covers most services.
-Some Medicare Supplement plans cover one or both of these deductibles.
+Some Medicare Supplement insurance plans may pay for one or both of these deductibles.

-- Even if a certain benefit is covered in your Medicare Supplement plan, it may not be covered at 100%.
-The Medicare Supplement plan may reduce, not eliminate, your out-of-pocket costs.
+- Even if your Medicare Supplement insurance plan’s basic benefits include a certain Medicare out-of-pocket cost, the plan may not pay 100% of the cost.
+The Medicare Supplement insurance plan may reduce, not eliminate, your out-of-pocket costs.

-Supplemental insurance: 10 types of Medicare Supplement plans
+Supplemental insurance: 10 types of Medicare Supplement insurance plans

-Medicare Supplement plans are standardized, meaning that all insurance companies must offer the same benefits for the same plan.
-Up to 10 plans, labeled A, B, C, D, F, G, K, L, M and N, are offered in most states (not Massachusetts, Minnesota or Wisconsin – they have their own standardized plans).
-Keep in mind that the same policy sold by different companies may have different costs.
+Medicare Supplement insurance plans are standardized, meaning that all insurance companies must offer the same benefits for the same plan.
+Up to 10 plans, labeled A, B, C*, D, F*, G, K, L, M, and N, are offered in most states (not Massachusetts, Minnesota or Wisconsin – they have their own standardized plans).
+Keep in mind that the same insurance plan sold by different companies may have different costs.

-If an insurance company offers any Medicare Supplement plan, it must make Plan A available.
-If it offers more policies, it must offer Plan C or Plan F. (Plans E, H, I, and J are no longer sold.)
+If an insurance company offers any Medicare Supplement insurance plan, it must make Plan A available.
+Plans E, H, I, and J are no longer sold.

-Supplemental insurance coverage: how Medicare Supplement plans can help
+Supplemental insurance basic benefits: how Medicare Supplement insurance plans can help

-All ten plans cover Medicare Part A coinsurance and hospital costs at 100% (up to an additional 365 days after Medicare benefits are used up).
-Beyond this one benefit, coverage amounts for Medicare out-of-pocket costs vary among plans.
-All ten plans also cover at least part of Medicare Part B coinsurance, the first three pints of blood for a medical procedure, and Part A hospice care coinsurance.
-Plans A, B, C, D, F, G, M and N cover these three benefits at 100%.
-Plan K covers them at 50% and Plan L covers them at 75%.
-There are five other benefits that some plans cover and some do not.
-These benefits are: skilled nursing facility care coinsurance, Part A deductible, Part B deductible, Part B excess charges, and foreign travel emergencies (80% up to plan limits).
+Basic benefits for all ten standardized Medicare Supplement insurance plans generally include Medicare Part A coinsurance and hospital costs at 100% (up to an additional 365 days after Medicare benefits are used up).
+Beyond this one benefit, basic benefits related to Medicare out-of-pocket costs vary among plans.
+All ten standardized insurance plans may pay for at least part of Medicare Part B coinsurance, the first three pints of blood for a medical procedure, and Part A hospice care coinsurance.
+Plans A, B, C*, D, F*, G, M and N may pay these three benefits at 100%.
+Plan K may pay them at 50% and Plan L may pay them at 75%.
+There are five other basic benefits that some plans include and some do not.
+These benefits are: skilled nursing facility care coinsurance, Part A deductible, Part B deductible*, Part B excess charges, and foreign travel emergencies (80% up to plan limits).

-In general, Medicare Supplement plans do not cover routine dental or vision care, long-term care in a nursing home, hearing aids, eyeglasses, or private-duty nursing.
-You will need to find additional insurance for these costs or pay them out-of-pocket.
-Medicare Supplement plans are also do not cover prescription drug coverage.
+In general, Medicare Supplement insurance plan basic benefits do not include routine dental or vision care, long-term care in a nursing home, hearing aids, eyeglasses, or private-duty nursing.
+However, some plans might include such additional benefits.
+Medicare Supplement insurance plans sold currently don’t include prescription drug coverage.
 If you need prescription drug coverage, you may want to enroll in a prescription drug plan through Medicare Part D.

-Another type of Medicare Supplement plan is Medicare SELECT.
-Medicare SELECT plans may cost less than other plans but require you see certain providers.
+Another type of Medicare Supplement insurance plan is Medicare SELECT.
+Medicare SELECT insurance plans might cost less than other plans but may limit you to in-network providers.

-The 10 Medicare Supplement plans plus Medicare SELECT offer a variety of coverage options.
-Find one that meets your needs.
+You might be able to find a Medicare Supplement insurance plan that meets your needs.
 To get started, enter your zip code in the box on this page.